xmidt-org/fenrir/README.md

 Fenrir prunes expired events from the database.
 For more information on how Fenrir fits into codex, check out [the codex README](https://github.com/xmidt-org/codex-deploy).

+This project isn't currently being worked on, as yugabyte doesn't need this service.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)